stoeps13/connections-doc/source/admin/admin/r_admin_searchservice_commands.md

     Use all\_configured instead of listing all indexable services when you want to index all the applications.

+    !!! note
-    **Note:** An optimize operation is not run at the end of the indexing operation.
+    An optimize operation is not run at the end of the indexing operation.

     For example: